British Pakistanis: Politics

 Sadiq Khan is the current Mayor of London since 2016.

 British Pakistanis are represented in politics at all levels.
-In 2019 there were fifteen British Pakistani MPs in the House of Commons.
+In 2019, there were fifteen British Pakistani MPs in the House of Commons.
 Notable members have included Shadow Secretary of State for Justice Sadiq Khan and Home Secretary, Sajid Javid, described by The Guardian as a 'rising star' in the Tory party.
 The Guardian stated that, "The treasury minister is highly regarded on the right and would be the Tories' first Muslim leader", whereas The Independent said he could become the next Chancellor of the Exchequer, which he did in July 2019.
 The 2019 United Kingdom general election saw a record number of British Pakistani candidates.

 Notable British Pakistanis in the House of Lords includes Minister for Faith and Communities and former chairman of the Conservative Party Sayeeda Warsi, Tariq Ahmad, Nazir Ahmed, and Qurban Hussain.
-Mohammad Sarwar of the Labour Party was the first Muslim member of the British parliament, being elected in Glasgow in 1997 and serving until 2010.
+Mohammad Sarwar of the Labour Party was the first Muslim Member of Parliament, being elected in Glasgow Central in 1997 and serving until 2010.
 In 2013, Sarwar quit British politics and returned to Pakistan, where he joined the government and briefly served as the Governor of Punjab.
 Other politicians in Pakistan known to have held dual British citizenship include Rehman Malik, Ishrat-ul-Ibad Khan, and some members of the Pakistani national and provincial legislative assemblies.

 In 2007, 257 British Pakistanis were serving as elected councillors or mayors in Britain.
 British Pakistanis make up a sizeable proportion of British voters and are known to make a difference in elections, both local and national.
 They are much more active in the voting process, with 67% voting in the last general elections of 2005, compared to just over 60% for the country.

 Apart from their involvement in domestic politics, the British Pakistani community also maintains keen focus on the politics of Pakistan and has served as an important soft power prerogative in historical, cultural, economic and bilateral relations between Pakistan and the United Kingdom.
 Major Pakistani political parties such as the Pakistan Muslim League (N), Pakistan Tehreek-e-Insaf, the Pakistan Peoples Party, the Muttahida Qaumi Movement and others have political chapters and support in the UK.

 Some of the most influential names in Pakistani politics are known to have studied, lived or exiled in the UK.
 London, in particular, has long served as a hub of Pakistani political activities overseas.
 The British Azad Kashmiri community has a strong culture of diaspora politics, playing a significant role in advocating the settlement of the Kashmir conflict and raising awareness of human rights abuses in Indian-administered Jammu and Kashmir.
 Much of Pakistani lobbying and intelligence operations in the UK are focused on this key diaspora issue.